Naresh Chandra Agrawal

 Naresh Chandra Agrawal is an Indian politician who was a member of the Rajya Sabha in India.

-He represents the State of Uttar Pradesh and is a member of the BJP (Bharatiya Janata Party) and has been Member of the Legislative Assembly from Hardoi constituency for seven terms.
+He served as Deputy Chief Minister of Uttar Pradesh for 2 days in 1998.
+Now he represents the State of Uttar Pradesh and is a member of the BJP (Bharatiya Janata Party) and has been Member of the Legislative Assembly from Hardoi constituency for seven terms.

 Early life and education

 Naresh Chandra Agrawal was born in Hardoi.
 He attended the University of Lucknow and attained Bachelor of Laws & Bachelor of Science.

 Political career

 Agrawal was a MLA for seven terms from 1980 to 2012 except 1985 to 1989.
 As an MLA, he represented the Hardoi constituency.
 He was a member of the Samajwadi Party political party till 12 March 2018, till he joined the Bharatiya Janta Party.
 Till 1997, he was a member of Indian National Congress.

 In 1997, he was forming member of Akhil Bharatiya Loktantrik Congress along with Jagdambika Pal, Rajeev Shukla and Shyam Sunder Sharma, Bacha Pathak and became Minister of Power in Kalyan Singh, Ram Prakash Gupta and Rajnath Singh governments.
 He was also Minister of Tourism in Mulayam Singh Yadav Government from 2003 to 2004.